Dine Around the World with NE1 Newcastle Restaurant Week

 To the far side of the Med now and to Greece.
 Everyone always comes back from the Greek islands raving about the food, but there’s great Greek cuisine right here on our doorstep in Newcastle.

-Bigg Market favourite Kafeneon is offering two courses for £15 or three for £20 and that includes dishes like keftedes, beef stifado and baklava - all hard to resist considering the restaurant's reputation for amazing Greek food.
+Bigg Market favourite Kafeneon is offering two courses for £15 or three for £20 and that includes dishes like keftedes, beef stifado and baklava - all hard to resist considering the restaurant's reputation for amazing Greek food and their super-friendly staff.

 Next up, we’re “sailing away” to Salparo!
-This Quayside eatery has seafood, meat and vegetarian dishes to pick from this Restaurant Week, so no-one has to miss out on their two dishes for £20 and three for £25 offers!
+This Quayside eatery has seafood, meat and vegetarian dishes to pick from this Restaurant Week – think dolmadakia, chicken souvlaki and prawn saganaki – so no-one has to miss out on their two dishes for £20 and three for £25 offers!

 USA